syedaCodes/syedaCodes/README.md

 <h1 align="center">Hi!
 I'm Neha 👋</h1>
 <h3 align="center">I am a passionate frontend engineer!🙂</h3>

-- 🔭 I'm currently on Remote Events
+- 🔭 I'm currently working on Personal Projects & working for a FinTech Company
 - 🌱 Growing as a React Developer and Learning about Web3

 <h4 align="center">Connect with me:</h4>